joshbegley/nyt-latest/README.md

-**College Football Playoff 2024 projections: Boise State, Arizona State lock up bids**\
+**College Football Playoff 2024 projections: Georgia vaults to No. 2 seed after SEC title**\
 `Who will make the first 12-team College Football Playoff?
 Here's our model's predictions for which teams will fill out the bracket.`\
 https://nytimes.com/athletic/5701128/2024/12/07/college-football-playoff-projections-odds/